 In the US, her research focuses on changes in marketing and labeling of unhealthy foods and beverages, their association with the nutritional profile of food purchases and disparities in food purchases, and whether marketing and labeling policies can help consumers make healthier choices, especially in vulnerable populations such as Latino and low-income parents.
-Currently, Dr. Taillie is leading an RWJF-funded project to examine the impact of nutrition claims on racial-ethnic disparities in fruit drink purchases among parents.
-Along with colleagues in Health Behavior, she is also leading additional studies to develop and test the impact of pictorial warning labels and taxes on sugary beverage purchases and intake among Latino parents.
-As part of these projects, Dr. Taillie is developing the UNC Convenience Store Lab, which is designed to look like a real food store, in order to be able to test an array of policy options on parents' sugary drink purchases and intake.
+Dr. Taillie recently completed several studies using the UNC Mini-Mart, which is designed to look like a real food store, to test an array of policy options on parents' sugary drink purchases and intake.

 Dr. Taillie is also leading a new Wellcome Trust-funded project to examine the impact of policies to reduce red and processed meat intake as a strategy to prevent climate change and reduce non-communicable disease.